2025 Solar Incentives Guide for Upper Montclair, NJ - Tax Credits & Rebates

 EcoWatch's Upper Montclair, NJ Solar Incentives FAQs

-It's a smart idea to get in touch with your local Upper Montclair solar installer to get an understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided by the New Jersey government, may have other requirements.
+It's a smart idea to get in touch with your local Upper Montclair solar installer for a better understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those offered by the government of New Jersey, may have other requirements.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?